 Yesterday morning Republicans were resolute.
 Democrats were incensed.
 The president was toeing the line between compromise and censure.
 Everyone involved was giving signals that the year-end payroll tax cut package was doomed until after Washington’s Christmas vacation (see: Congress Pounds a Holly Stake Through Middle Class Hearts).
-By the end of the day, Republicans were talking capitulation, backing down from a stance from which there could be no backing down.

 During the now-forgotten controversy over extending the Bush tax rates, harsh invective ruled the day.
 The escalating war of words linked the wealthy to financial firms blamed for precipitating the recession, as if anyone making over $250,000 annually was by necessity employed on Wall Street.

 Despite ongoing economic blight and the failure to reduce record unemployment, health care reform remains the most contentious issue of Barack Obama’s presidency.
 The bill embodies everything conservatives despise about big government, and resulted in angry demands for repeal while drafts were still being committed to paper.
-Republicans promised that one of their first priorities, should they retake control of Congress, would be to wipe this hated piece of legislation off the books forever.